alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

-# Accounting for Play at Work
+# The Optics of Play at Work

-- If you don't know how to do the thing, you'll **make many guesses**
-- Use the time you would have been guessing; **learn (play) instead**
-- Then **quickly solve the problem** (since you now know how to do it)
+Won't I get in trouble if I goof off?

 ---

-## Prerequisite: Measured on Outcome

-In some work places, your performance evaluation depends on looking busy

-In those environments, learning through play may be unwise

-Even if it is more efficient than guessing
+# How I Think About Play at Work

+- If I don't know how to do the thing, I'll have to **make many guesses**
+- Use the time I would have been guessing to **learn (play) instead**
+- Then **quickly solve the problem** (since I now know how to do it) -

 ---

-## Prerequisite: Measured on Outcome

-If you're in a "look busy" workplace, consider:

-- learning through reading, which is often considered more "professional" than play
-- practice describing your learning through play in business terms that make it sound professional
+# How I Talk About Play at Work

+Short answer: I don't say "play"

+It describes the technique, but it's not part of business vocabulary

+There are more precise descriptions for what we're doing that are both **true** and * *professional**

 ---